Skip to main

 Have you engaged with University Class and Comp?

 College of Science Leadership, including the Chief Business Officer and Director of HR, have engaged Classification and Compensation regarding the ongoing staff assessment.
-Draft position descriptions generated by the functional leads will be submitted to and reviewed by Class and Comp.
-This is a critical step in the process and will take the office some time to review – they have limited staffing at this time and have many competing priorities, including restructurings across other units.
+Draft position descriptions generated by the functional leads were submitted and are under review by Class and Comp.
+This critical step in the process will take the office some time to review – they have limited staffing at this time and have many competing priorities, including restructurings across other units.

 We extend our sincere thanks to all of the faculty and staff who have dedicated their time, expertise, and thoughtful input to the Administrative Assessment process.
 Your commitment and collaboration are essential to its success.